ifatess/my_blog/_posts/2021-08-27-Where-Reasons-End-by-*Yiyun*-*Li*.md

   Mine, too, he said. --Page 32

 > I've started to understand the point of them, I said.
 They take up space, they distract, they make the difficult less difficult, they even fluff things up a little.
 And they can be a shortcut, too, the ladders, youknow. --Page 46

+> Cold, wet, soles of our shoes slippery, our fingers numb, what could we catch?
+Any seasoned parent was an expert at catching: toppling babies, somersaulting spoons, half-eaten bananas and apples, half-ripe blood berries.
+Everything breakable and unbreakable belonged to a parent's field, but what could I catch on this gray, wet morning?
+Not the smile on your face, not a blue cat, not a purple penguin, not dust in the wind, not a thought whispering in your ears, so loud that it had drowned out all the music of the world.
+What, my child, can I catch now, when all has become invisible?
+  Words, mother dear, Nikolai said.
+We will be catching each other's words, don't you see?  --Page 48